sav-che/TL-2/Authors/Birger, Selim Birger Gotthard (né Andersson) {std. Birger}.md

-> [!cite] BHL link: this entry starts at [page 170](https://www.biodiversitylibrary.org/item/103859#page/180/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 170](https://www.biodiversitylibrary.org/page/33265367) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Birger, Selim Birger Gotthard (né Andersson) (1879-1931), Swedish (Skåne) botanist, studied at a highschool ("gymnasium") in Lund, grad.
 1897, studied medicine at the University of Lund (med.-filos. exam.
 1899), continued his studies at the Stockholm Karlinska Institut, med. cand.
 1904, med. lic.
-1909, practised further at St. Görans hospital in Stockholm and in various clinics in Vienna, from 1911 private practising physician in Stockholm, active field botanist, visited the Falkland Islands in 1904. (*Birger*).
+1909, practised further at St. Görans hospital in Stockholm and in various clinics in Vienna, from 1911 private practising physician in Stockholm, active field botanist, visited the Falkland Islands in 1904.
+**Abbreviated name**: *Birger*

 #### Herbarium and types